A better way to manage absence reporting through coronavirus

 The team here at Parentapps strive to develop new and helpful features within our school communication app.
 And we know that our absence reporting feature will add value to your school processes, particularly during coronavirus.

-Our absence reporting feature compliments your current MIS; it doesn’t replace it.
+Our absence reporting feature compliments your current SIMS system; it doesn’t replace it.
 It’s a great way to view all absences submitted by parents each morning; they’re all in the same place pre-collated for you.
 You don’t have to note down each individual absence.

-You can set up notifications so you can keep track of absences as and when they come in, and parents can upload attachments directly from the app.
-So if someone has to self-isolate with virus symptoms, they can notify your school quickly and efficiently.
+You can set up notifications so you can keep track of absences as and when they come in, and parents can upload attachments to the report directly from the app.
+So if someone has to self-isolate with virus symptoms, they can notify your school efficiently.

 This feature reduces phone calls made to your office team daily.
 Giving parents one clear channel to report absences can help cut down unnecessary administrative tasks currently draining your office resources.